w-h-a/ls180/relational-models.md

 I realize the 'relation model' term comes from Codd.
 But, assuming I understand where Codd and the Launch School material are coming from, I believe the preferred term nowadays (at least in some circles) is 'relational schema' (which is not synonymous with 'relation schema', as we'll see).
 I think there are good reasons for this.
 Typically we think of models as being compared to some concrete system.
 But it's a bit strange to think of relational schemas as being compared to concrete systems, as they are just empty frameworks for scaffolding relational databases.
 Moreover, although 'model' is sometimes used to _prescribe_ as well as _describe_, I think 'schema' better connotes the idea that the purpose of a relational schema is first and foremost to _prescribe_ how we should structure and store our data of concrete systems.
 So, hereafter I drop the term 'relational model' in the hopes of making sense of relational schemas, database schemas, and relation schemas.

-Often in the domain of relational databases, Entity-Relationship-diagrams (ER diagrams) are used as descriptions of relational schemas.
+Often in the domain of relational databases, Entity-Relationship diagrams (ER diagrams) are used as descriptions of relational schemas.
 But ordinary English works as well.
 Here's an example:

 > A tech company consists of employees, products, and business-units.
 Employees have a salary and a skill-level, products are either successful or not, and business-units have revenue and either a tight budget or not.
 An employee can work on many products, and a product can be worked on by many employees.
 In addition, a business-unit can be funded by many products.
 However, a product funds at most one business-unit.